lsst-sqre/documenteer/docs/sphinx-extensions/docushare-reference.rst

      - Link to a SMTN technical note
    * - :role:`sqr`
      - Link to a SQR technical note
+   * - :role:`tstn`
+     - Link to a Telescope & Site technical note
    * - :role:`report`
      - Link to a DocuShare "Report" handle